joekariuki/YelpCamp/README.md

 # YelpCamp

 ## Summary
-YelpCamp is a responsive Yelp clone built with the Node.ls, Express, MongoDB, REST Programming, Bootstrap, HTML and CSS.
-This was completed as an attempt to practice my skills in Node.js, MongoDB Express, as well as my skills in RESTful Programming.
+YelpCamp is a responsive 'Yelp' styled camp review application built in Node.js, Express, MongoDB, REST Programming, Bootstrap, HTML and CSS.
+This was completed as an attempt to teach myself how to build full stack web appications in JavaScript

 ## Features